sureshvenkey/UMS/README.md

-# UMS
+# UMS - Unix Monitoring Sytem
-Unix Monitoring Sytem
+UMS is open source software to monitor the health of AIX servers.